Doxuno

 OBLIGATIONS OF RECEIVING PARTY

-The Receiving Party agrees to: (a) hold all Confidential Information in strict confidence and protect it with at least the highest degree of care, but in no event less than a reasonable degree of care; (b) not disclose, publish, or disseminate any Confidential Information to any third party without the prior written consent of the Disclosing Party; (c) use the Confidential Information solely for the Permitted Purpose and for no other purpose whatsoever; (d) limit access to the Confidential Information to those of its employees, officers, directors, agents, and professional advisors who have a demonstrable need to know such information for the Permitted Purpose and who are bound by written confidentiality obligations no less protective than those contained herein; (e) be responsible for any breach of this Agreement by any of its employees, officers, directors, agents, or professional advisors; and (f) promptly notify the Disclosing Party in writing upon becoming aware of any unauthorized disclosure, use, or loss of any Confidential Information.
-The Receiving Party acknowledges that the Disclosing Party's Confidential Information constitutes valuable assets and that any unauthorized use or disclosure of such information could cause irreparable harm to the Disclosing Party.
+The Receiving Party agrees to: (a) hold all Confidential Information in strict confidence using the highest degree of care customarily exercised for similarly sensitive information; (b) not disclose, publish, or disseminate any Confidential Information to any third party without prior written consent of the Disclosing Party; (c) use the Confidential Information solely for the Permitted Purpose; (d) limit internal access to those personnel and advisors with a need-to-know who are bound by written confidentiality obligations no less protective than those contained herein; (e) be responsible for any breach of this Agreement by any of its personnel or advisors; and (f) promptly notify the Disclosing Party in writing upon becoming aware of any unauthorized disclosure, use, or loss of Confidential Information.

 STANDARD EXCLUSIONS

-The obligations of confidentiality set forth in this Agreement shall not apply to any information that the Receiving Party can demonstrate by clear and convincing evidence: (a) was already in the public domain at the time of disclosure, or subsequently became publicly available through no act, omission, or fault of the Receiving Party; (b) was already known to or in the legitimate possession of the Receiving Party at the time of disclosure, free of any obligation of confidentiality, as evidenced by the Receiving Party's contemporaneous written records; (c) was independently developed by the Receiving Party without reference to, reliance upon, or use of any Confidential Information of the Disclosing Party, as demonstrated by documented evidence; or (d) was received by the Receiving Party in good faith from a third party who was not, to the Receiving Party's knowledge, under any obligation of confidentiality with respect to such information.
-The burden of proving that any of these exclusions applies shall rest solely with the Receiving Party.
+The obligations of confidentiality shall not apply to information that the Receiving Party can demonstrate by competent evidence: (a) was already in the public domain at the time of disclosure, or subsequently became publicly available through no fault of the Receiving Party; (b) was already known to or in the legitimate possession of the Receiving Party at the time of disclosure, as evidenced by contemporaneous written records; (c) is independently developed by the Receiving Party without reference to or use of any Confidential Information of the Disclosing Party; or (d) is disclosed to the Receiving Party on a non-confidential basis by a third party who is not, to the Receiving Party's knowledge, under any obligation of confidentiality.

 5.